b3b00/csly/README.md

  So CSLY offers a way to express expression parsing using only operator tokens and precedence level.
  CSLY will then generates production rules to parse expressions.
 It also manages precedence and left or right associativity.

->### get rid of the burden of writing an expression parser.
+>### Get rid of the burden of writing an expression parser.

 see [expression parsing](https://github.com/b3b00/csly/wiki/expression-parsing)

 ### generic lexer ###

->### reuse common token definition and take avantage of a better lexer performance.
+>### Reuse common token definition and take avantage of a better lexer performance.

 See [Generic lexer](https://github.com/b3b00/csly/wiki/GenericLexer) for generic lexer and [Lexer](https://github.com/b3b00/wiki/Lexer) for lexer general presentation.